Seamless Workload Identity Provisioning in Serverless Architectures

 Implement Monitoring and Auditing:

-- Set up logging to monitor how the identity is used.
+- Set up logging so you can see how the identity is being used.

 Types of Workload Identities